metafates/Workflow/README.md

 > A cute .gitignore generator

 Another app that I developed.
-It allows to generate `.gitignore` files efficiently.
+It allows to generate `.gitignore` files efficiently by using community defined templates.

 ```bash
 # would generate a predefined gitignore template